orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 The Form Runner Home page is a start page for accessing forms deployed in Form Runner.

 You access the Form Runner Home page by adding `fr/` to the path on which you deployed Orbeon Forms.
-If you deployed Orbeon Forms on `http://www.example.com/orbeon/`, then you can access the From Runner home page at `http://www.example.com/orbeon/fr/`.
+If you deployed Orbeon Forms on `http://www.example.com/orbeon/`, then you can access the Form Runner home page at `http://www.example.com/orbeon/fr/`.

 ## User and admin views